saritay13/mancala/readMe.md

-   - In MancalaPitBoard class the array pitBoard represent the board for both the players lets say we select number of pit size as 6 then, array will be of length 6+ 1(represent large pit for each player) * 2 (represent number of player) total length = 14
-     0th Index will be large pit for left player length/2 will the large pit for right player
+   - In MancalaPitBoard class the array pitBoard represent the board for both the players lets say we select number of pit size as 6 then, array will be of length 6+ 1(represent large pit for each player) * 2 (represent number of player) =14, 0th Index will be large pit for left player , length/2= 7th Index will the large pit for right player